-“They’re a student first, not a disabled student,” emphasized Shawna Jones, special needs supervisor for Klein Independent School District in Texas as well as a former special education teacher and administrator.
-She advised in her Tuesday afternoon workshop that school bus drivers treat such students as individuals, allow them independence, offer assistance rather than force it and focus on their abilities instead of their disabilities.
+“They’re a student first, not a disabled student,” emphasized Shawna Jones, special needs supervisor for Klein Independent School District in Texas, as well as a former special education teacher and administrator.
+She advised in her Tuesday afternoon workshop that school bus drivers treat such students as individuals, allow them independence, offer assistance rather than to force it, and focus on their abilities, instead of their disabilities.

-The Individuals with Disabilities Education Act states that special education students are to be educated in their Least Restrictive Environment (LRE) to the maximum extent possible, and that extends from the classroom to the lunchroom to the bus, Jones explained.
+The Individuals with Disabilities Education Act states that special education students are to be educated in their Least Restrictive Environment (LRE) to the maximum extent possible.
+That extends from the classroom to the lunchroom to the bus, Jones explained.
 “And just because a student has seizures does not necessarily mean they have to be on the special needs bus,” she said.

 Words like “No,” “Don’t,” and “Stop” are not effective on students with special needs or behavioral problems, said Mascarro.
 She revealed that instructing a student with “no” rules such as “Don’t hit” or “Stop running” only keeps the negative behavior fresh in their minds.
 She recommended “landing on what you want” by phrasing instructions so words describing the positive behavior desired are what students hear, absorb and act on.